layerJS/layerJS/Readme.md

 <script src="http://cdn.layerjs.org/libs/layerjs/layerjs-0.3.0.js"></script>
 <link href="http://cdn.layerjs.org/libs/layerjs/layerjs-0.3.0.css" type="text/css" rel="stylesheet" />
 ```
-If you would like to use the libraries locally, you can download the pre-build archives in the
-[releases](https://github.com/layerJS/layerJS/releases) section.
-Extract the zip file.
-In your HTML, link the layerjs.js and the layerjs.css.

 In layerJS you will define stages, layers in frame simply by adding HTML-attributes to `<div>`s.
 Here is an example structure:
 ```